Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/reading-site-config-and-site-data-in-jekyll-plugins-and-liquid-filters.md

 categories:
     - Programming
 tags:
-    - jekyll
+    - Jekyll
-    - liquid
+    - Liquid
-    - ruby
+    - Ruby
 ---

 It seems like I’m working a great deal in Jekyll, Ruby, and Liquid at the moment.
 Here’s the solution to a little problem I had.
 I needed to access the Jekyll configuration and site data from within a plugin that added a Liquid filter.